ytabatabaee/Quintet-Rooting/README.md

 If you have Python 3 and pip, you can use `pip install -r requirements.txt` to install all dependencies.

 ## Usage Instructions
-Quintet Rooting must be run in a directory containing files in the `./qr` directory.
 We recommend that you clone the repository and run `quintet_rooting.py` in the base directory.

 ### Rooting an unrooted species tree
-**Input:** A file containing an unrooted species tree (with at least 5 taxa) and a file containing a set of unrooted gene trees, both in newick format (with or without branch lengths).
+**Input:** A file containing an unrooted species tree (with at least 5 taxa) and a file containing a set of unrooted single-copy gene trees, both in newick format (with or without branch lengths).

 **Output:** A file containing the rooted species tree in newick format, and when run with `-cfs`, an additional file containing a ranking over all rooted trees in the search space sorted according to their confidence scores.
 ```
-$ python3 quintet_rooting.py -t <species-topology.tre> -g <input-genes.tre> -o <output-tree.tre>
+$ python3 quintet_rooting.py -t <species-topology.tre> -g <input-genes.tre> -o <output-tree.tre> -c STAR
 ```
 **Arguments**
 - **Required**
 ```
  -t,  --speciestree        input unrooted species tree in newick format
- -g,  --genetrees          input gene trees in newick format
+ -g,  --genetrees          input single-copy gene trees in newick format
  -o,  --output             output file containing a rooted species tree
 ```
 - **Optional**